 Facebook and Tumblr users who mistakenly signed up to a paid-for subscription service believing they were finding out who had viewed their profile could be due refunds after the regulator fined the firm responsible £45,000.

-PhonepayPlus, which regulates premium rate phone services, gave Nobinet Ltd a formal reprimand and told it to refund affected customers (see our Free Mobile Antivirus and Phishing guides for help on protecting yourself online).
+PhonepayPlus, which regulates premium rate phone services, gave Nobinet Ltd a formal reprimand and told it to refund affected customers (see our Phishing guide for help on protecting yourself online).

 It says Nobinet's apps on Facebook and Tumblr used misleading marketing information, which promised to reveal to users the names of people looking at their profiles.